Predicting earthquake damages with Azure ML Workspace

 Start the Notebooks.

-The folder structure is on the left, here you can create new files and folders.
-From the Samples tab, you can import a project built by Microsoft, to get started.
-On the left side, Files tab, create a new file, and give it a name – make sure the extension is .ipynb.
+Let’s also create an IPython Notebook, by hovering over the folder and clicking on the three dots, then clicking on the Create new file option.
+Make sure, the file type is .ipynb, provide a name, then click Create.
 The compute can be created from here as well, it will be used for running our code.
-To create one, you can press the + sign next to Compute on the top of the notebook, or at the icon in the bottom left side of the menu – as shown with the arrow on the picture below.
+To create one, you can press the + sign next to Compute on the top of the notebook, or at the icon in the bottom left side of the menu.
+Specify the kernel on the right side, for this article, I use Python 3.10 – SDK v2.

 import pandas as pd

-dfValues = pd.read_csv(“values.csv”)
+dfValues = pd.read_csv("new_values.csv")

-The display function shows us how many columns and rows we have in our dataset, and you also get an overview of the stored values.
-Also, we can get the type of each columns using this code:
+After displaying the data, we can see how many columns and rows we have in our dataset, and you also get an overview of the stored values.

 dfValues.dtypes

 The field of statistics is often misunderstood, but it plays an essential role in our everyday lives.
 Statistics, done correctly, allows us to extract knowledge from the complex, and difficult real world.
-A clear understanding of statistics and the meanings of various statistical measures is important to distinguishing between truth and misdirection.
+A clear understanding of statistics and the meanings of various statistical measures is important to distinguish between truth and misdirection.

 dfValues.describe()